Box for One

 Box for One is a live television play which has been presented three times, twice on British broadcaster BBC and once on Australian broadcaster ABC.
-It is a drama about a "spiv", and the entire 30-minute drama takes place in a London telephone box.
+It is a drama about 'spiv', and the entire 30-minute drama takes place in a London telephone box.
 It was written by Peter Brook.

 Premise

-A London "spiv" enters an outdoor telephone booth.
+A London 'spiv' enters an outdoor telephone booth.
 He dials a number and asks if there is a message for him.
-As then goes to leave and the phone rings - it is a girl who is trying to find her boyfriend and has the wrong number.
+As then goes to leave and the phone rings – it is a girl who is trying to find her boyfriend and has the wrong number.
 The spiv is on the run and is looking for help.
-He tries various people but they reject him.
+He tries various people, but they reject him.

 1949 version

 The 1949 version aired on BBC, and starring Marius Goring, Ivan Craig and Josée Richard.
 Broadcast live, it was likely never telerecorded, and is lost.

 1953 version

 The 1953 version also aired on the BBC, and was an episode of Wednesday Theatre.
 It featured Robert Helpmann and Harold Lang.
 This version is likely lost, as the BBC rarely telerecorded shows during 1953.